DavisZxj/daviszxj.github.io/_pages/about.md

 Hi there!
 I'm Davis, a senior studying Computer Science at University of Illinois Urbana-Champaign (UIUC), and an [IBM-Illinois Discovery Accelerator Institute](https://discoveryacceleratorinstitute.grainger.illinois.edu/) scholar.
 {: style="text-align: justify"}

-In my undergraduate studies, I'm fortunate to work with Professor [Deepak Vasisht](https://deepakv.web.illinois.edu/) and Professor [Han Zhao](https://hanzhaoml.github.io/).
+At UIUC, I'm fortunate to work with Professor [Deepak Vasisht](https://deepakv.web.illinois.edu/) and Professor [Han Zhao](https://hanzhaoml.github.io/).
 My research interests lie in the intersection of machine learning and wireless sensing - how can machine learning techniques be incorporated to unleash the sensing capabilities of ubiquitous WiFi/cellular signals?
 {: style="text-align: justify"}

 Outside of research, I enjoy watching all kinds of sports, as well as playing tennis and basketball.
 I've also picked up cooking in college.
 My trademark dish is tomatoes and eggs (西红柿鸡蛋), and it has received rave reviews from my friends (willingly).
 {: style="text-align: justify"}

 I'm born and raised in Singapore!
-Before UIUC, I studied at [Hwa Chong Institution](https://www.hci.edu.sg/) for 6 wonderful years.
+Before college, I studied at [Hwa Chong Institution](https://www.hci.edu.sg/) for 6 wonderful years.
 {: style="text-align: justify"}